-The name of the foundation trust is Northumberland, Tyne and Wear NHS Foundation Trust (the trust).
+The name of the foundation trust is Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust (The Trust)

-3. Principal purpose
+3. Principe purpose

-The principal purpose of the trust is the provision of goods and services for the purposes of the health service in England.
+The principle purpose of the trust is the provision of goods and services for the purposes of the health service in England.

-- 3.1 The trust does not fulfil its principal purpose unless, in each financial year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes. - 3.2 The trust may provide goods and services for any purposes related to- - 3.2.1 the provision of services provided to individuals for or in connection with the prevention, diagnosis or treatment of illness, and - 3.2.2 the promotion and protection of public health.
+3.1 The trust does not fulfil its principle purpose unless, in each financial year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes.

+The trust may provide goods and services for any purposes related to

-3.3 The trust may also carry on activities other than those mentioned in the above paragraph for the purpose of making additional income available in order better to carry on its principal purpose.
+- 3.2.1 The provision of services provided to individuals for or in connection with the prevention, diagnosis or treatment of illness - 3.2.2 The promotion and protection of public health - 3.3 The trust may also carry activities other than those mentioned in the above paragraph for the purpose of making additional income available in order better to carry on its principle purpose